How do you teach art online??Yup. This is a question I get asked all the time.

 Using Slides to showcase student artwork

-One of my favorite ways to use Slides is for a Class Gallery, a place where students with can showcase their artwork.
+One of my favorite ways to use Slides is for a Class Gallery, a place where students can showcase their artwork.

 The best part?
 It’s not just me doing all the work and using the tool: It’s my students.